1fanfantasy/bt5153-inkmaster-project/README.md

   Fine-tunes the ViT model (must be run first)

 - `embedding.ipynb`
-  Preprocessing step for image RAG (generate embeddings for selected masters)
+  Preprocessing step for image RAG (generate embeddings for selected masters).
+Since the project is a demo, we only embedded the yzq's data.

 - `Pesudo label.ipynb`
-  Generates CSV labels mapping calligraphy images to corresponding Chinese characters
+  Generates CSV labels mapping calligraphy images to corresponding Chinese characters.
+Since the project is a demo, we only embedded the yzq's and oyx's data.

 - `combine_web_app.py`
   Streamlit-based web application